Inputs and Features9.0/10

 Next comes our music testing and for this we switched to a 2.1 channels system with only the front channels and the SB-3000 connected in our Onkyo AV receiver.
 As we always do in our music tests we have a selection of FLAC music files that we tend to stream through the USB port of the Onkyo receiver for the best audio quality possible.

 Because we got so good impressions of this sub in our movies testing we didn’t think that it could do any better here but once again the SB-3000 proved us wrong.
-It’s one thing for a subwoofer to provide the necessary base for each song but entirely different to be able to give the kind of realism and true tone the low end has in each occasion.
+It’s one thing for a subwoofer to provide the necessary bass for each song but entirely different to be able to give the kind of realism and true tone the low end has in each occasion.

 The sub once again did excel at providing us with lots and lots of low end power.
 It never complained no matter how much we pushed it and how demanding the song was.
 Going loud and low was its bread and butter.
 But with its sealed design, among it’s other technological elements, the SB-3000 could offer all that and never loose cohesion.
 It’s ability to keep tight control even in the most demanding situations was really fascinating.